simplyYan/simplyYan/README.md

 🏆 Creator of famous projects as LAGRA, W7DTH, leatherfacee.js and GalaktaGlare.

-🎩 I have already contributed to giant projects like [GoInk](https://github.com/fuxiaohei/GoInk), and others.

 ⚡ Active and Experienced Developer

 🤖 I also have experience in machine/deep learning with ml5.js